 They wanted a ceremony on the sand while the sun dipped below the horizon and a first look was no-where on their radar.
 This meant that after their sunset beach ceremony, their first portraits together as a married couple would take place in twilight.
 There wasn’t much light, so we played with sparklers and smoke bombs to add a little something extra.
 But I’m getting ahead of myself…

 I started the day with visits back and forth between the Bride and Groom.
-Ocean Place is pretty large, so I ended up clocking seven miles that day.
+Ocean Place Resort and Spa is pretty large, so I ended up clocking seven miles that day.
 Seriously!
 I walked/jogged seven miles in one wedding day – with gear strapped to me.
 Phew!

 Anthony, being in the Marines, of course wore his uniform proudly as did his groomsmen who share the same pledge.
 During our pre-ceremony photos on the boardwalk complete strangers stopped to thank him for his service and offered the most sincere wedding wishes I have ever heard.
 Every time this happened, Anthony stayed extremely humble and gracious, yet softly stoic… even when one man held back tears while giving thanks and explaining that he himself is a Veteran.
 As my past couples know, I definitely teared up at that moment too.

 Their dreamy beach ceremony was filled with plenty of Marine traditions, including a special exit known as the “Arch of Sabers.”
 As Anthony and Hannah-Kate left the altar and walked down the isle they passed under an archway of swords held by honor guards.
 Each set of swords prompted the statement, “The Price of Passage is a Kiss”.
 Anthony and Hannah-Kate gladly obliged, completing the symbolic gesture of acknowledging the obstacles a military couple will face.